akkartik/mu/Readme.md

 it gives up some expressiveness by not allowing recursive expressions.
 It is also *more* expressive than conventional high-level languages in some ways:
-Literate Programming turns out to be a great fit for a statement-oriented language and labels make great [join points](https://en.wikipedia.org/wiki/Join_point).
+Literate Programming turns out to be a great fit for a statement-oriented language, and labels make great [join points](https://en.wikipedia.org/wiki/Join_point).

 Balancing these strengths, however, Mu is currently interpreted and slow.
 Too slow for graphics or sound, among other things.
-Rather than try to build a compiler for it, our next milestone is to "backport" the lessons of Mu back to a real-world unix-like system: OpenBSD, a reasonable compromise between the complexity (*ahem* bloat) of Linux and the over-simplification of [xv6](https://github.com/mit-pdos/xv6-public).
+Rather than try to build a compiler for it, our next milestone is to "backport" the lessons of Mu back to a real-world unix-like system: OpenBSD, a reasonable compromise between the complexity (*ahem* bloat) of GNU and the over-simplification of [xv6](https://github.com/mit-pdos/xv6-public).
 The goal is to continue to have a self-contained, self-hosting system without external dependencies as we add support for new kinds of tests.
 The goal is explicitly *not* to blindly